compose-spec/compose-spec/spec.md

 ### healthcheck

-`healthcheck` declare a check that's run to determine whether or not containers for this service are "healthy".
+`healthcheck` declares a check that's run to determine whether or not containers for this service are "healthy".
 This override
 [HEALTHCHECK Dockerfile instruction](https://docs.docker.com/engine/reference/builder/#healthcheck)
 set by service Docker image.